Jason2Brownlee/MachineLearningMischief/examples/seed_hacking.md

 Below are the characteristics of **legitimate multi-restart optimization**:

 1. **Disclosure of Multi-Restart Process**: Clearly states that a multi-restart strategy was employed and describes the number of restarts, initialization strategy, and hyperparameters.
-2. **Performance Distribution Reporting: Reports the distribution of performance metrics across restarts, including mean, median, standard deviation, and possibly full histograms or box plots.
+2. **Performance Distribution Reporting**: Reports the distribution of performance metrics across restarts, including mean, median, standard deviation, and possibly full histograms or box plots.
 This allows readers to assess the stability of the algorithm and whether the best result is an outlier or representative of typical performance.
 3. **Procedure Replication:** If the "best result" is highlighted, it contextualizes this by repeating the entire multi-restart procedure multiple times and reporting the distribution of "best-of-restart" scores.
 This provides confidence that the approach is not a one-off fluke.
 4. **Statistical Robustness:** Includes statistical tests to verify whether improvements from the best restart are statistically significant compared to baselines or other algorithms.
 5. **Sensitivity Analysis:** Reports how sensitive the algorithm is to random initialization, demonstrating whether consistent performance can be expected or if results are highly variable.